overnode-org/overnode/docs/docs/04-workflow-essentials.md

 ## Sharing configurations

 You can also see the hint in the generated [overnode.yml](overnode-yml-file-description) file about adding an example service by running the [init](cli-reference/init) command with arguments.
-This feature allows to reuse pre-configured, published and shared stacks without writing or copying configuration files manually.
+This feature allows reusing pre-configured, published and shared stacks without writing or copying configuration files manually.

 So, you can add the same pre-configured [echo](https://hub.docker.com/r/ealen/echo-server) server by running: